206-403-7954

 Lone Sage Bird Dogs- Training your bragging-rights bird dog

-Lone Sage Bird Dogs (LSBD) LLC, offers premium and personalized training for your upland dogs here in the picturesque Treasure Valley of Southern Idaho.
+Lone Sage Bird Dogs (LSBD) LLC, offers premium and personalized training for your upland dogs in the Great Northwest.
 Our back yard is the jumping off point for what most consider the Upland Mecca.
 In these rugged canyons dogs and hunters are put to the test.
 We work hard every day to ensure your pup is up to the challenge.
 So if you have hopes of getting your four legged hunting partner to be a bragging rights wild bird dog, we are your professional trainers.

 Our Philosophy